-- Administers routine vaccinations and medications as directed; bathes, grooms and maintains physical condition of animals as appropriate to the animal.
+- Administers routine vaccinations, medications and implants mire-chips as directed; bathes, grooms and maintains physical condition of dogs as appropriate to the animal.

-- Assists Dog Services Officers as necessary, including loading and unloading animals from vehicles; lifts, carries and/or controls animals for unloading or transport; from vehicle to shelter facility.
+- Assists Animal Control Officers as necessary, including loading and unloading animals from vehicles; lifts, carries and/or controls animals for unloading or transport; from vehicle to shelter facility.

 REQUIRED KNOWLEDGE AND SKILLS

 Working knowledge of: Animal behavior and basic animal health; safe and efficient animal handling techniques; State and County laws, rules, regulations, policies and procedures governing the control, impoundment, retention and release of dogs and cats; basic record keeping techniques; public service techniques.

 Skill to: Safely and effectively handle and care for vicious, stray or diseased animals; handle and control animals while cleaning cages, pens and runs; explain proper care of animals to the public and adoptive owners; take appropriate safety precautions when handling diseased and injured animals; operate grounds maintenance equipment, including power lawn mower, weed-eater, shovel and hoe; operate building maintenance equipment, including power drill, power saw, hammer, screw driver and wrench; operate light vehicles to transport animals and supplies; establish and maintain cooperative working relationships with the public and County employees; prepare and maintain accurate records.